 To make it easier to access your documents organise your files in a tiered folder structure and use descriptive folder and file names for the contents.
 For example:

-In this example the folders are arranged by unit with separate folders for each assignment.
+In this example the folders are arranged by unit with separate folders for each assessment.

 Naming your files